rtvaliyev/tc_pv/README.md

 # selena

-Simple website for checking and managing speed of ports dslams(or switches) using telnet automatically.</br>
+Use this project in virtual environment of python(recommended).</br> Simple website for checking and managing speed of ports dslams(or switches) using telnet automatically.</br>
 Scenarry of sites is redirecting local user accounts(username and password) to dedicated(other) sites and scrape web infos as needed as and assign in the scripts that are.</br>
 DSLAMs:</br>